 Michigan Online Poker

 Michigan Gov. Gretchen Whitmer signed the Lawful Internet Gaming Act in December 2019, legalizing not only online poker, but several other types of online casino gambling.
-Now it’s up to the Michigan Gaming Control Board to finalize rules and regulations and manage the application process before online poker operators can electronically shuffle up and deal.
+Then it was up to the Michigan Gaming Control Board to finalize rules and regulations and manage the application process before online poker operators could electronically shuffle up and deal.

-Michigan lawmakers and residents overcame a false start a year earlier, when an online poker bill passed the State Legislature, only to be vetoed by outgoing Gov. Rick Snyder.
+Michigan lawmakers and residents overcame a false start in 2018 when an online poker bill passed the State Legislature, only to be vetoed by outgoing Gov. Rick Snyder.
 This time, Whitmer, a gambling proponent, signed the bill into law on Dec.
 20, 2019, making Michigan the sixth state to legalize internet poker.

 Michigan was already a poker and gambling-friendly state with three major Detroit casinos, more than 20 Indian casinos on tribal lands and dozens of real money poker rooms throughout the state.